csek06/appd-binary-downloader/README.md

 - "tos" "Flag to set the target OS binary type (e.g. -tos=linux)"
 - "tbit" "Flag to set the target OS Bit binary type (e.g. -tbit=32)"
 - "extension" "Flag to set file extension zip or rpm or other applicable"
+- "version" "Flag to set the version of the binary to download"

 #### Other Helpful Flags